 - Barton Report

-New investments in Ontario’s rural communities will grow existing businesses, attract new companies and boost opportunities for regional economic development.
+Rural Ontario needs investments to grow existing businesses, attract new companies and boost opportunities for regional economic development.

 Rural Ontario needs affordable energy.
 Natural gas is the single most important investment that will give farms, businesses and rural residents the competitive edge to drive growth.
-If natural gas was available across the province, Ontario farmers, business owners and rural residents could save more than $1 billion in annual energy costs.
+If natural gas was available across the province, Ontario farmers, local businesses and rural residents could save more than $1 billion in annual energy costs.

 Reliable internet supports farms and rural communities.
 Without it, our businesses, residents and schools are at a disadvantage to the rest of the province.

 Rural schools are essential to attract and retain local employees by providing quality education and local community hubs for the next generation of Ontarians.